CCI-Bonn/HD-SEQ-ID/README.md

 python hd_seq_id -i <INPUT_FOLDER> -o <OUTPUT_FOLDER> -m <MODELS_FOLDER>
 ```

-The above command will look for all nifti files (*.nii.gz) in the INPUT_FOLDER and save the renamed NIfTI files in THE OUTPUT_FOLDER with the predicted MRI labels added as a suffix to the NIfTI basename.
+The above command will look for all nifti files (*.nii.gz) in the INPUT_FOLDER and save the renamed NIfTI files in THE OUTPUT_FOLDER with the predicted MRI labels added as a suffix to the NIfTI basename: `*____<predictioin>.nii.gz`

+Predictions will be exported as a CSV file in the output folder named as `predictions.csv`.
+We encourage to compare them with the ground truth labels prior to further analysis.

 Future versions might include parameters to specifiy whether an automated renaming is wished by user (might output a list of the MRI classes without renaming the original NIfTI files).